tmpim/netmountcc/README.md

 - `password` - the chosen netmount password
 - `path` - the chosen path the netmount will be located For information on setting up a username and password, see [Production Setup](#production-setup)

+### WebDAV

+Netmount also provides a WebDAV server at the `/webdav` endpoint.
+The same URL used as an argument in mount.lua gets used here.

 ## Configuration